 We’re shaking it up a bit (doing something different) this week on the Bespeaking blog!
 People always ask me if German is a hard language to learn and my answer always goes a little something like this: “To an extent, yes.”
 The grammar can be quite difficult.
 But when it comes to English vocabulary words themselves, it’s relatively easy.

 If we are talking about loan words, or words that have been borrowed from another language, English usually takes the cake as the “cool” language to borrow words from.
-But did you know that these five English vocabulary words are actually German loan words?
+But did you know that these four English vocabulary words are actually German loan words?

 When you feel angsty – you know that strange mix between fear and depression – you can thank the Germans for having the proper word to describe what you’re feeling.
 (They’re good at that.)